A critical component for online business owners is payment facilitation. There is no customer and no purchase without it.

 - Finally, go to Payments > Transactions and check if there is a transaction with the “charge” type listed.

-If you enjoyed reading this article about the WooCommerce test mode, you should read these as well:
+If you enjoyed reading this article on how to set up WooCommerce test mode, you should check out this one about how to set WooCommerce related products.